antlr/antlr4-lab/README.md

 ### Docker

-I created a [Dockerfile](Dockerfile], although I'm not sure how useful it will be to people.
+I created a [Dockerfile](Dockerfile), although I'm not sure how useful it will be to people.
 This might be useful for deploying in the cloud later.

 Here's how to build the docker file: